hippogriffin/ess-helm/README.md

 ## Linting

-Each of the linters will be run in CI in a way that either covers the relevant part (or all) of the repository or all charts.
+Each of the linters will be run in CI in a way that either covers the relevant part (or all) of the repository or the chart.
 Instructions on how to run them locally can be found below.

 ### chart-testing